NavyaG-lab/Tech-writer/infrastructure/testing-models.md

     --filename scale-ec2 \
     --check
 ```

+  * Replace the two occurrences of `<YOUR_NAME>` with your lowercase
+    first or last name, to make it easier to identity the instances
+  * Replace `<DOCKER_IMAGE_TAG>` with the latest value of the value
+    found with `nu registry list-images nu-scale-cluster`

 When the command finishes successfully (`finished with end_time` present in the output), you are ready to run the model code in those instances.